groupdocs-editor-cloud/GroupDocs.Editor-Products/english/editor/curl/_index.md

 ############################# Head ############################
 head_title: "GroupDocs.Editor Cloud for cURL"
-head_description: "Work with cURL commands to access the REST APIs for editing popular document formats such as Microsoft Office TXT, HTML and XML.‎"
+head_description: "Work with cURL commands to access the REST APIs for editing popular document formats such as Microsoft Office TXT, HTML and XML."

 ############################# Header ############################
 title: "Editing Document Formats using cURL"
-description: "Work with cURL commands to access the REST APIs for editing popular document formats such as Microsoft Office TXT, HTML and XML.‎"
+description: "Work with cURL commands to access the REST APIs for editing popular document formats such as Microsoft Office TXT, HTML and XML."
 button:
     enable: true